What is EBITDA?

 The tax rate is assumed to be 20%, which we’ll multiply by our pre-tax income (EBT), which comes out to $8 million in taxes.

-After subtracting the $8 million tax expense from our EBT, we can determine our company’s net income is $32 million.
+After subtracting the $8 million tax expense from our EBT, we can determine our company’s net income to be $32 million, which reflects the accrual-accounting based profitability inclusive of all operating and non-operating costs.

-However, before calculating EBITDA starting from either revenue (“top-down”) or net income (“bottom-up”) we are still missing one critical assumption: the depreciation and amortization (D&A) expense.
+However, before calculating EBITDA starting from either revenue (“top-down bridge”) or net income (“bottom-up bridge”), we are still missing one critical assumption: the depreciation and amortization (D&A) expense.

-The D&A expense is embedded within the income statement’s COGS and operating expenses (and rarely separately recognized).
+The D&A expense is embedded within COGS and operating expenses on the income statement (and rarely broken out separately).

-For illustrative purposes, we’ll assume our company recognized $5 million in depreciation and amortization (D&A) on the cash flow statement (CFS).
+For illustrative purposes, we’ll assume the company recognized $5 million in depreciation and amortization (D&A) on the cash flow statement (CFS).

 Under the top-down method, we’ll start by linking to EBIT from our income statement and adding back the $5 million in D&A, which equals $50 million in EBITDA.